 In early 1990s, when the Indian navy leased a Soviet Charlie 1 class nuclear Submarine from the Soviet Union, the PAKISTAN NAVY began to negotiating with the all weather friend, CHINA to acquire the Type 091 Han Class Nuclear Submarine.
 However, the PAKISTAN NAVY cancelled the negotiating after it learned that the Indian navy had returned the Charlie 1 class nuclear submarine back to the Soviet Union in 1991.

-When Indian Navy launched the Operation Talwar, the PAKISTAN NAVY showed its real teeth to its archrival india by deploying its ddseveral frigates, destroyers, combatant ships and submarines to keep the Indian navy away from its nefarious designs in the region.
+When indian navy launched the Operation Talwar, the PAKISTAN NAVY showed its real teeth to its archrival india by deploying its several frigates, destroyers, combatant ships and submarines to keep the Indian navy away from its nefarious designs in the region.